emigre459/computer_vision/README.md

 # Pre-Trained Model

-The model used in this repo was trained on a Udacity-provided GPU-enabled workspace and the resulting checkpoint file that contains the model itself is too large to be uploaded to GitHub.
-As such, you can [download it here](https://www.dropbox.com/s/hkj6ir2s385yztg/flowers_checkpoint.pth?dl=0).
+The best model used in this repo was trained on a Udacity-provided GPU-enabled workspace and the resulting checkpoint file that contains the model itself is too large to be uploaded to GitHub.
+As such, you can [download it here](https://www.dropbox.com/s/rnrbw744m8gzzm2/flowers_checkpoint.pth?dl=0).